 You must be crazy about drawing and mad about art.
 That’s the easiest way to remain sane in the tattoo world.

 The better you draw, the faster your art will evolve.

 But if your drawing sucks, don’t lose hope, you can always choose to make it your signature.
 Today, many artists specialize in a trashy style and purposely do simple and aesthetically considered ugly tattoos.
 It’s all about the right niche and trend.

-You can also take a live training in your area of residence - they are more hands on, but can also be way more expensive.
-We recommend starting with an online training and then moving on to a live training.
-If you arrive with some experience you'll be able to better apply what you learn and follow up on the lessons.
+You can also take live training in your area of residence – they are more hands-on, but can also be way more expensive.
+We recommend starting with online training and then moving on to live training.
+If you arrive with some experience you’ll be able to better apply what you learn and follow up on the lessons.
 You will also get direct help with the certification and Bloodborne Pathogens training in your area.

-The most successful artists are the ones that specialise on a type of art.
-And the more they specialise, the better they become.
+The most successful artists are the ones that specialize in a type of art.
+And the more they specialize, the better they become.